MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-function.md

 ---
-title: .drop function
+title: .drop function command
-description: Learn how to use the `.drop function` and `.drop functions` commands to drop one or more functions from a database. ms.reviewer: orspodek ms.topic: reference ms.date: 05/24/2023
+description: Learn how to use the `.drop function` command to drop one or more functions from a database. ms.reviewer: orspodek ms.topic: reference ms.date: 05/24/2023
 ---
-# .drop function and .drop functions
+# .drop function command

-Drops a function from the database.
+Drops one or more functions from the database.

 ## Permissions